aws/serverless-application-model/docs/safe_lambda_deployments.rst

     AutoPublishAlias: <alias-name>

+This will:

-This will: - Creates a Alias with ``<alias-name>`` - Creates & publishes a Lambda version with the latest code & configuration derived from ``CodeUri`` property - Point the Alias to the latest published version - Points all event sources to the Alias & not the function - When the ``CodeUri`` property of ``AWS::Serverless::Function`` changes, SAM will automatically publish a new version & point the alias to the new version
+- Create an Alias with ``<alias-name>``
+- Create & publishe a Lambda version with the latest code & configuration derived from ``CodeUri`` property
+- Point the Alias to the latest published version
+- Point all event sources to the Alias & not the function
+- When the ``CodeUri`` property of ``AWS::Serverless::Function`` changes, SAM will automatically publish a new version & point the alias to the new version

 In other words, your traffic will shift "instantly" to your new code.